snabble/Android-SDK/ui-toolkit/README.md

 | `text`        | `String`     | `"Profile.showOnboarding"`                                           |
 | `key`         | `String`     | `"io.snabble.sample.showOnboarding"`                                 |

-The toogle feature is bound to the 'key' and should be unique.
+The toggle/switch feature is bound to the 'key' and should be unique.

 ### Section

 The Section Widget help to group widgets in section.

 | Parameter     | Type         | Example                                                              |
 |---------------|--------------|----------------------------------------------------------------------|